verb (used without object), traf·ficked, traf·fick·ing.

 Origin of traffic

-Examples from the Web for trafficked
+Example sentences from the Web for traffic

 I know how long it takes to recover from being enslaved, because I was trafficked myself.How To Help America’s Trafficking Victims In The Long Term|Ima Matul|June 23, 2014|DAILY BEAST

 - the vehicles coming and going in a street, town, etc